Essex and Suffolk Water: Suffolk Water plc

-Both the company and the Great Yarmouth company were finding that the supplies were inadequate for the populations of the two towns, particularly are there was a large seasonal tourist trade, and in 1906, they attempted to get authorisation for extracting water from the River Bure.
+Both the company and the Great Yarmouth company were finding that the supplies were inadequate for the populations of the two towns, particularly as there was a large seasonal tourist trade, and in 1906, they attempted to get authorisation for extracting water from the River Bure.
 The bill faced a rough passage through Parliament, as there were objections to parts of it from Norfolk County Council, the Great Yarmouth Corporation, the Great Yarmouth Court Commissioners, the London Drainage Commissioners, the Ecclesiastical Commissioners for England, and some private individuals.
 The chief concerns were that removing water from the Bure would impede navigation, and that the quality of the water would be poor, and unfit to supply as drinking water.
-However, the bill eventually became the Great Yarmouth Waterworks and Lowestoft Water and Gas Act 1907.
+However, the bill eventually became the Great Yarmouth Waterworks and Lowestoft Water and Gas Act 1907 (7 Edw.
+7. c. lxxxiv).

 The two companies amalgamated in 1962 to become the East Anglian Water Company.
-The merger was sanctioned by the East Anglian Water Order 1962, using the powers of the Water Act 1945.
-By this time the Lowestoft Water and Gas Company was known as the Lowestoft Water Company, as all gas companies had been nationalised in 1948.
+The merger was sanctioned by the East Anglian Water Order 1962 (SI 1961/2291), using the powers of the Water Act 1945.
+By this time the Lowestoft Water and Gas Company was known as the Lowestoft Water Company, as all gas companies had been nationalised by the Gas Act 1948.
 A further change of name occurred on 18 January 1991, when it became Suffolk Water plc, and the new company was taken over by Essex Water on 8 April 1994, to become Essex and Suffolk Water.
 Both were owned by the French company Lyonnaise des Eaux-Dumez at the time.